dysoct/unifi-tv/README.md

 - TVirl
 - PVR Live (Channel Icons needs payment)
 - [Native MPEG-DASH / HLS Player](https://chrome.google.com/webstore/detail/native-mpeg-dash-+-hls-pl/cjfbmleiaobegagekpmlhmaadepdeedn?hl=en) (You have to insert your Widevine license URL when requested)
-- OTT Navigator (Update to the newest version)
+- OTT Navigator (Sometimes it got errors regarding license decryption, or 503 error - just refresh or change user-agent)

 # Known players that can't play this playlist
 - Kodi (Can't play even InputStream Adaptive is enabled - my guess is it only plays with add-ons)
 - VLC (Unencrypted DASH only)
-- IPTV Smarters (HLS / MPEG-TS only)
+- IPTV Smarters (Xtream codes only - no support of MPEG-DASH even if you use a Xtream Codes proxy to fake an Xtream Codes address)
 - CosmiDVR (Signal Weak = 403 Access Denied error)
-- Media Player Classic Home Cinema (uses youtube-dl to get mpd playlist, however, there's no option for inserting license ID)
+- Media Player Classic Home Cinema (uses youtube-dl to get mpd playlist, however, there's no option for license ID)
-- Televizo
+- Televizo (HLS / MPEG-TS streams only)
-- ZalTV
+- ZalTV (HLS / MPEG-TS streams only)

 # Information
 Please note that these links can be only accessed through a Widevine Server (for authorizing).
 Instructions below.